TravelByRocket/bikestreets-umt/README.md

 1. Connect to the same network as the Raspberry Pi
 2. Open terminal and enter `cd Downloads`
 3. Get all the paths with `scp -r pi@raspberrypi.local:/home/pi/umt_output/object_paths .` to put it in the current directory (Downloads)
+3. Get all the images with `scp -r pi@raspberrypi.local:/home/pi/umt_output/output .` to put it in the current directory (Downloads)

 ## Notes
 - Change `umt` to use a new filename every time it starts